veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

         }
     );
 ```
-Finally we can delete blob if its not needed anymore
+Finally, we can delete blob if its not needed anymore.
  ```js
     sharedBlobSvc.deleteBlob(containerName, blobName, function (error, response) {
         if (error) {